nextcloud/backup/README.md

 - The ID of the parent backup in case of partial backup,
 - The list of data file that compose the restoring point, the format for this data depends on the current status of the restoring point (packed/unpacked) and the settings (compression, encryption)
-- Checksum for those files,
+- Checksum for each files of the backup itself,
-- the date of the restoring point,
+- The date of the restoring point,
-- eventually admin added comments if available,
+- Comments,
-- information related to the health of the files.
+- Information related to the health of the files during the last check.

 While the file `restoring-point.data` confirm the integrity of all files and parts of the backup, it is still possible to generate a restoring point based on the available files.
 However :